 The budget narrative should be mathematically sound and correspond clearly with the information provided in the budget detail worksheets.
 The narrative should explain how the applicant estimated and calculated all costs and how those costs are necessary to the completion of the proposed project.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
-The budget should describe costs by year and should cover the full project period of two years.
+The budget should describe costs by year and should cover the full project period of 12 months.

 In some circumstances, the budget and budget narrative will be reviewed separately from the proposed project narrative.
 Therefore, it is very important that the budget narrative be as comprehensive as possible and describe in a narrative format each line item requested in the budget.
 The budget narrative should not be used to explain deliverables or project activities that are not included in the project narrative.
 This information is to be attached as a separate document in section 13.
-Deliverables and activities that are solely listed in the budget narrative and not described in the project narrative (and vice versa) will be scored negatively during the peer review process.